 The good news is that most men who see a receding hairline at age 20 are in the very early stages of pattern baldness.
 This is measured on the Norwood Scale:

 Most younger men are at Norwood stage 2 or Norwood stage 3, which means there are plenty of effective treatments available.
+Find out how to tell if your hairline is receding.

 The symptoms of a female receding hairline at 20 are similar to those of young men.
 You may see visible increases in hair coming away in the shower or on your pillow when you wake up, as well as hairline shape changes.